kubernetes/minikube/docs/configuring_kubernetes.md

   `minikube start --kubernetes-version=v1.10.13`

-minikube follows the [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/), though we also make also make every effort possible to support two additional minor releases.
-As of April 2019, minikube supports the latest builds of:
+minikube follows the [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/), which means we will always support the latest build for the last 3 minor releases.
+When practical, minikube extends this policy two additional minor releases so that users can emulate legacy environments.

+As of April 2019, this means that minikube supports and actively tests against the latest builds of:

 * v1.14 (default)
 * v1.13